 He became only the second Australian lawyer to win the International Value Champions Award in San Francisco and was also named the Association of Corporate Counsel Winner for Excellence in Corporate Social Responsibility.

-Known for his business judgement, he is highly active within the legal and business community, being named a Judge at the Australian Law Awards, New Zealand Law Awards, Corporate Counsel Awards and Partner of the Year Awards.
+Known for his business judgement, he is highly active within the legal and business community, being named a Judge at the Australian Law Awards, New Zealand Law Awards, Corporate Counsel Awards, Partner of the Year Awards and the 30 Under 30 Law Awards.

-He is a Member of the Law Society Corporate Lawyers Committee, a regular commentator and speaker on legal and business affairs and leads an award winning legal team based in Sydney, Australia.
+He is a long standing Member of the Law Society Corporate Lawyers Committee, is a regular commentator and speaker on legal and business affairs and leads an award winning legal team based in Sydney, Australia.

 Adrian Tembel is an economics and honours law graduate of the University of Adelaide.
 He began practising corporate and technology law in 1993 at his law firm Thomson Geer.
 He became a Partner of that firm in 1997 and its Chief Executive Partner in 2009.
 He is also a part-time Commissioner of the South Australian Productivity Commission and a Director of the Hackett Foundation.